Our education is approved by the Wisconsin Medical Examining Board to meet the

 The Interstate Postgraduate Medical Association designates this live activity for a maximum 2.5 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-* Identify factors that increase and decrease mortality in patients being prescribed opioids and prescribe naloxone for at risk patients
+• Identify factors that increase and decrease mortality in patients being prescribed opioids and prescribe naloxone for at risk patients

 • Identify, treat, and/or refer for management of addiction and opioid use disorder

 • Develop an individualized tapering plan for those on chronic opioids